pessimist101/basebot/README.md

 Input all the necessary fields.

 ## Cogs
-All cogs should be in individual directories on the same level as the bot directory, like so:
+All cogs should be in individual directories in the `cogs` directory, like so:
 ```
 .
 ├── bot.py